 - How can I cancel my plan?

-- How do I transfer a domain name to (or from) them?
+- How do I transfer a domain to (or from) Bluehost?

 - What are Bluehost name servers?